With Anthony Davis Unavailable, LA Lakers Could Trade For Bradley Beal Or Nikola Vucevic, Per ‘Scoop B’

 Since the successful acquisition of LeBron James, Los Angeles Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka made it clear that they are not done yet in upgrading their roster.
-Despite having the best basketball player on the planet, the Lakers obviously need more star power in order to beat the reigning NBA champions, Golden State Warriors, in a best-of-seven series.
+Despite having the best basketball player on the planet, the Lakers obviously need more star power in order to beat the reigning NBA champions, the Golden State Warriors, in a best-of-seven series.

-The Lakers have a plethora of trade assets to engage in a trade deal before the February NBA trade deadline and in the past months, New Orleans Pelicans superstar Anthony Davis emerged on the top of the list of L.A.’s potential trade targets.
-Unfortunately, the Pelicans don’t seem to have any intention of making Davis available on the trade market anytime soon as they will try to convince him to sign a massive contract extension next summer.
+The Lakers have a plethora of trade assets to engage in a trade deal before the February NBA trade deadline.
+In the past months, New Orleans Pelicans superstar Anthony Davis emerged on the top of the list of L.A.’s potential trade targets.
+Unfortunately, the Pelicans don’t seem to have any intention of making Davis available on the trade market anytime soon, as they will try to convince him to sign a massive contract extension next summer.

 With Anthony Davis likely to remain in New Orleans, the Lakers may consider targeting other NBA superstars before the February NBA trade deadline.
 In a Twitter post, Brandon Robinson of Scoop B revealed that the Lakers could trade for Bradley Beal of the Washington Wizards or Nikola Vucevic of the Orlando Magic.